The 10.04 left Lewisham heading into London with the usual mishmash of assorted characters.

 Nevertheless, as Metal Head and Goth Chick returned to Whitehall, two uniformed police officers stepped onto the pavement ahead of them, Tipsy behind the officers.
 The van began to return the way it had come.

-“Tha’s them, officers” He slurred.
+“Tha’s them, officers” slurred Tipsy.
 “They was mugging them gents … wherever they’ve gone?”

-The two uniforms had determined the Arab men were just meeting their respective families and had come back, with words like ‘racial profiling’ and ‘affirmative action’ echoing in their heads when a bald gentleman hovering outside a pub had caught their attention
+The two uniforms had determined the Arab men were just meeting their respective families and had come back, with words like ‘racial profiling’ and ‘affirmative action’ echoing in their heads when a bald, slightly tipsy and definitely overweight gentleman hovering outside a pub had caught their attention

 Metal Head stepped up a little.

 “Morning officers.
 Nothing more than me and my lady friend stopping for a quiet moment before entering the rally.”
-Chad and his cronies wold have been a little surprised that the conspicuous West London drawl metal head had used when approaching them had some swopped to an Oxbridge tone, a little incongruous with how Metal Head looked with his long hair and baggy black combats.
+Chad and his cronies wold have been a little surprised that the conspicuous West London drawl Metal Head had used when approaching them had now swopped to an Oxbridge tone, a little incongruous with how Metal Head looked with his long hair and baggy black combats.

 “The gentleman,” he gestured towards bald and tipsy who was waving his phone, “claims he saw you and her getting into a fracas with a group of men.”